PGS62/JuliaExcel.jl/README.md

  The following marshalling scheme achieves the objectives:

  * Scalar values in Excel marshal back and forth to Julia as scalar values.
- * Two-dimensional arrays (or ranges) with more than one row and more than one column marshal back and forth as two dimensional.
+ * Two-dimensional arrays (or ranges) with more than one row and more than one column marshal back and forth as two-dimensional.
  * Single-column ranges, when passed to `JuliaCall` or `JuliaSetVar`, arrive in Julia as vectors.
  * Conversely, if the result of an evaluation in Julia is a vector, then the return from `JuliaCall` or `JuliaEval` is a two dimensional array with one column, which occupies a single column range on the worksheet.